Tests & Results

 Samples

-Any requested samples should be handed in to reception before 13:30 Monday to Friday, so that we can ensure that they arrive at the lab in time.
+Any requested samples should be handed in to reception before 13:30, Monday to Friday, so we can ensure they reach the laboratory on the same day.
+Submitting your sample before this time helps us avoid delays and ensures your results are processed as quickly as possible.

-If your sample bottle has not already had an electronic label attached, please label correctly your
+If your sample bottle does not already have an electronic label attached, please make sure it is clearly and correctly labelled with the following information:

 Blood Tests